-You won’t find total consensus among professionals about why we sleep.
+You won’t find total consensus among scientists.
 However, the following three theories tend to get the most support:

-- It’s a time when the brain can organize and process information; a kind of mental ‘housekeeping’.
+- During sleep, the brain can organize and process information – a kind of mental ‘housekeeping’.

-- It’s a time for the body to recover from the day’s activities and build energy ready for the next day.
+- The body can recover from the day’s activities and build energy ready for the next day.

-- It’s an important time to help fight ill health and recover from injury.
+- It’s an important time to help fight illness and recover from injury.

 Brain doing housework

-In a study in 2000, published in the journal Brain Research, the researchers Terrence Sejnowski and Alain Destexhe offered evidence that sleep is an opportunity to consolidate memories.
+In a study in 2000, the researchers Terrence Sejnowski and Alain Destexhe offered evidence that sleep is an opportunity to consolidate memories.